bobdavies2000/OpenCVB/README.md

 # Addendum 1: Change Log

-# Recent Changes - September 2020
+# 2020 September - Recent Changes

 -   Dropped support for Intel T265 camera (no point cloud) and the Intel RealSense L515 (no IMU).
 All supported cameras should have a point cloud and IMU.
 -   TreeView – some of the algorithms are a combination of several other algorithms.
 A TreeView was built to display the hierarchy.
 -   There are now over 750 algorithms implemented.

-# Recent Changes – December 2020
+# 2020 December - Recent Changes

 -   Over 800 algorithms – almost all less than a page of code.
 -   Depth updates are guided by motion – produces more stable 3D images.
 See Depth_SmoothMin algorithm.